Gary Burrell: Early life

 Gary Burrell was born in 1937.
 He earned his undergraduate degree in electrical engineering from Wichita State University and a master's degree from Rensselaer Polytechnic Institute.

 Career

 Burrell worked for Lowrance Electronics and King Radio Corporation.
 In the early 1980s, he worked for Allied Signal.

 Along with partner Min Kao, Burrell founded Garmin in 1989 to make navigation devices for aviation and boating using the Global Positioning System.
 Their original office was two folding chairs and a card table.
 Some U.S. servicemen used Garmin GPS during the first Gulf War, even though Garmin never had a military contract.
 Later on, the technology was expanded for the U.S. market, providing directions across all United States roads and highways.

 Philanthropy

 Burrell was a significant donor to the Indian Creek Community Church in Olathe, Kansas.

+Awards

+In September 2024, Burrell was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 Personal life

-Burrell was married, and had three children.
+Burrell was married and had three children.
 He resided in Spring Hill, Kansas.
 As of 2016, Burrell was a billionaire.
-He died on June 12, 2019, at the age of 81 from complications of Parkinson's disease.
+He died on June 12, 2019 at the age of 81 from complications of Parkinson's disease.